 Cluster A personality disorders include odd behaviors, thought patterns, and communication that is unconventional or eccentric.
 Decision-making can be affected by these traits.

-There are 3 different Cluster A personality disorders:
+The 3 Cluster A personality disorders include:

 - Paranoid Personality Disorder